oznogon/gattaibushido-public/rules/03_basic_play.md

 > Depending on your Techs, Gear, or other resources, you may have other unique Main or Side actions available to you on your turn.
 When in question, the specific Action descriptions override normal action flow rules.
 Keep aware of your character's abilities to make sure you always know if these options are open to you on your turn.
 >
-> Some special actions require the discard of one or more cards from your Stash in order to activate.
+> Some special actions require the discard of one or more cards from your Cache in order to activate.
 In these cases, the cards always go directly to the Trash, skipping the Play Pile entirely.

 ##### ("You May Not Pass" Sidebar)